Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 # Get Started with Speech Recognition using REST API

-With Microsoft Speech API, you can develop applications using REST API to convert spoken audio to text.
-This article helps you to do speech recognition via REST end point.
+With Microsoft Speech Service, you can develop applications using REST API to convert spoken audio to text.

+To use Speech API REST end points, the steps are as follows:
+1. Authenticate and get a JSON Web Token (JWT) from the token service.
+For that you need first to subscribe to Microsoft Speech Serivce.
+2. Set the proper request header and send the request to the appropriate Microsoft Speech API REST end point.
+3. Parse the response to get your transcribed text.

 ## Prerequisites